Withholding Tax Calculator Philippines

 Here is a simple example to show how the estimate works in practice.

-This example is for illustration only.
-Actual payroll withholding may differ depending on deductions and employer payroll treatment.
+15% of excess over ₱250,000 = ₱20,415/yr ÷ 12.
+SSS share is approximate and varies with the current SSS table.
+This example is for illustration only; actual payroll withholding may differ depending on your exact contributions and employer payroll treatment.

 Your actual withholding tax in payroll may differ from this estimate for several reasons.

-• payroll systems may compute using more detailed assumptions
+• Payroll systems may compute using more detailed assumptions and annualization.

 Frequently Asked Questions